| Evolution: 12 fret to 14 fret

 bars, much like the bass bars in violins.
 It was a sound, but not a great

-sound.
-Remember Gibson started with archtops, and only gradually
+Remember that Gibson started with archtops, and only gradually

 moved into